 The Electoral Integrity Project is an independent academic project based at Harvard University and the University of Sydney.
 The EIP project is directed by the founding Director, Professor Pippa Norris, and governed by an International Advisory Board.
-The project is administered by the EIP Project Coordinator, Ms. Alexander Kennett.
+The project is administered by the EIP Project Coordinator, Ms. Megan Capriccio.
 The work has been generously funded by many foundations and partners, notably the Australian Research Council Laureate Award.

 Aims and Objectives